okon3/PhotoMapJS/README.md

 You can see a demo here:
 http://okon3.github.io/PhotoMapJS/

-(In the bottom part of the page there is the directory picker.
-Pick the directory with all your photos [it scans the directory recursively and picks only the images])

-Since it's a full Javascript implementation there is no upload of photos, so it's as fast as if it was a desktop application.
+Since it's a full Javascript implementation there is no upload of photos, so it's as fast as if it was a desktop application (and no one will ever steal your naked photos!).